 What do I love about the Vango Banshee 200?

 - It’s big enough for me and my rucksack!

-- I can sit up in it, without bending my back.
+- I can sit up in it (in the middle), without bending my back.
 Bonus!

 - The bag that the Vango Banshee comes in is awesome.
 It has a wide drawstring bag and can be squeezed into different shapes to fit your tent back into.